 Performance Metrics: In all of our experiments, we considered two main performance metrics.
-From the content server perspective, we measured the aggregate volume of data uploaded during an experiment, i.e., the off-cloud bandwidth utilization.
+From the content server perspective, we measured the aggregate volume of data uploaded during an experiment, i.e., the server bandwidth utilization.
 Since content servers are under our control, we can measure their bandwidth utilization using local log files.
 From the client side, we measured the content delivery times.
 For PlanetLab experiments, we did that by collecting application-level logs from the clients.
 For live experiments, where we do not have access to client logs, we measured the content delivery times using our swarm monitor, which aggregates information provided by OF nodes.
-The accuracy of this approach was validated using the PlanetLab experiments.10 To assert the statistical significance of our results, our PlanetLab experiments were performed five times for each configuration.
+The accuracy of this approach was validated using the PlanetLab experiments: we compared the download times computed using individual log files (of PlanetLab clients) to those obtained from OF nodes, and verified the match between the empirical cumulative distribution functions of download times for the two methodologies.
+Furthermore, to assert the statistical significance of our results, our PlanetLab experiments were performed five times for each configuration.